Cart 0

 Cancellation and Refund Policy

-• Before May 1: All payments are refundable.
+• Before January 1: All payments are refundable.

-• After May 1: All payments are non-refundable unless your application is rejected by the program director.
+• After April 1: All payments are non-refundable unless your application is rejected by the program director.

 Right of Refusal

 AFAR reserves the right to refuse an applicant’s selection.
 This is a rare occurrence and is most likely due to a person’s inability to meet health requirements or in the interest of group compatibility.
-Once in the field, the program directors and AFAR reserve the right to send a student away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Greek laws, regulations or customs.
+Once in the field, the program directors and AFAR reserve the right to send a student away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.

 Expectations of Students